Hans & Toni Jungster established the Montana House Regional Craft Shop in 1960 at Apgar Village, Glacier National Park.

 The forest fires of 2003 should have burned Apgar Village, but the back burn worked that time and saved Apgar Village.
 The firefighters said they had never seen burning like this before and the August fall rains didn’t come for yet another year.
 In 2007 I swam in Lake McDonald from June 1st until the end of September.
 The most common question asked by Park visitors at the Montana House used to be “where can I see a bear?”
 Last November, a young man from Taiwan drove all the way from Los Angeles and asked me, “where he could see a glacier; as I heard they would be gone soon.”

 My neighbor works for the USGS and studies the glaciers in Glacier Park.
-He tells me that there will be no glaciers left in 20 years.
+He tells me that there likely could be no glaciers left by 2030.
 Mountain goats and wolverines will move north across the Canadian border in search of the snowy climate and landscape that they need to survive.
 He says that the landscape will continue to change.
-I've noticed that the coyotes in Apgar Flats appear to have moved out, and the foxes have moved in.
+I’ve noticed that the coyotes in Apgar Flats appear to have moved out, and the foxes have moved in.

 Another friend works for the State of Montana on the situation and problem of coal mines in British Columbia.
 Coal mining will pollute the water and adversely affect animal habitat and migrations.
 I’ve heard that China really wants the coal that is there.
 There is a 1909 Boundary Waters Treaty that says neither country can pollute the waters of the other.
 Glacier Park is part of the Crown of the Continent, and ecosystem that is still pristine as it can be and very similar to what Lewis and Clark passed through in the 1860’s.It is my hope that each country will honor the 1909 Treaty.

 Glacier Park is where I have lived long enough to see what is happening as the climate changes.
 It will always be a special and unique place for me – even as it changes so quickly.